schemar/blueberry-peach/README.md

 # 🫐 BlueberryPeach 🍑

-Light and dark color scheme for NeoVim and the Terminal.
+Light and dark color scheme for neovim and the terminal.

 See below for [palette](#palette) and [ports](#ports).